tronprotocol/tronbox/README.md

 Specify a network using the ```--network``` option.
 Network name must exist in the configuration.

 ### Migrate
 To deploy our smart contracts, we're going to need to connect to a blockchain.
 We can use the TronBox Runtime Environment to launch and interact with the blockchain, then migrate the contract to the blockchain.
+For details, see Migrate.
 ```
 $ tronbox migrate
 ```

 ### Test
 To run all tests, you can simply run tronbox test.
+For details, see Test.
 ```
 $ tronbox test
 ```

 ### Interact with the contract<br>
 To interact with the contract, you can use the tronBox console.
+For details, see Interact.
 ```
 $ tronbox console
 ```